Utočište za plemenite periske

 While is noble pen shell conservation necessary?

 Autumn 2016 marked the beginning of one of the hardest and most disastrous periods in the history of the noble pen shell’s existence.
 A newly discovered parasite, Haplosporidium pinnae, in synergy with the bacterium Mycobacterium sherrisii, killed noble pen shell populations in the Spanish Balearic.
 By 2020, these pathogens dispersed uncontrollably throughout the Mediterranean and infected almost all individuals in the wild.
-Today, there are only a few dozen live noble pen shells left in salty lagoons in France, Spain and Turkey.
+While thousands of individuals still thrive in the lagoons of France,

 Find out more about the epidemic and pathogens by clicking on the link.